Tier 1: The Overview Copy link

 • contestability and redress.

-How these principles are interpreted and enforced will be up to individual regulators to determine.
-In response to the White Paper, regulators have now started to publish their strategic approaches to AI.
+How these principles are interpreted and enforced is up to individual regulators to determine.
+In response to the White Paper, regulators have published strategic approaches to AI and set up dedicated units or workstreams to assess the impact of the technology on their remit.

 Existing UK regulatory frameworks to consider